microsoft/Kusto-Query-Language/doc/anomaly-detection.md

 ## Summary

-This document details native Azure Data Explorer functions for time series anomaly detection and forecasting.
+This document details native KQL functions for time series anomaly detection and forecasting.
 Each original time series is decomposed into seasonal, trend and residual components for detecting anomalies and/or forecasting.
 These functionalities can be used for near real-time monitoring scenarios, such as fault detection, predictive maintenance, and demand and load forecasting.

 ## Next steps

-Learn about [Machine learning capabilities](./machine-learning-clustering.md) in Azure Data Explorer.
+Learn about [Machine learning capabilities](./machine-learning-clustering.md) with KQL.